Freedom Circle logo

 Examines the themes and style in Mencken's writings, mainly from selected pieces in A Mencken Chrestomathy

 Mencken's atheism is, again, well-known, but for him passionate hostility was reserved for those religious groups which persisted in imposing their moral codes by coercion upon the rest of the population.
 In Mencken's day, the prime example was Prohibition: and therefore Mencken's hostility was directed chiefly toward the Methodists and Baptists.
-In contrast, Mencken had no particular animus against the Roman Catholics (especially the non-Irish sections): "Catholics are not Prohibitionists, they have more humor than the Methodists," he is supposed to have said once ...
+In contrast, [He] had no particular animus against the Roman Catholics (especially the non-Irish sections): "Catholics are not Prohibitionists, they have more humor than the Methodists," he is supposed to have said once ...

-Is There a God?, by Steve Chapman, Andrew Sullivan, Slate, 24 Sep 1996
+Is There a God?, by Steve Chapman, Andrew Sullivan, Slate, 8 Oct 1996

-You say belief in God is not an answer to a human need. ...
+You say belief in God is not an answer to a human need ...
 Belief in a deity affords great comfort to the many people vexed by the cruel realities of human existence.
 Accepting that there is no God forces you to look to your own mind for moral answers, and not everyone feels adequate to the task.
 It also means coming to grips with the bleak fact of death.
 Most religions, particularly Christianity, provide an appealing alternative.
 And, of course, they carry a threat: Denial of God can lead to an eternity of suffering, not to mention widespread disapproval in this world.

-The Life of Benjamin R. Tucker: Disclosed by Himself In the Principality of Monaco At the age of 74, by Benjamin Tucker
+The Life of Benjamin R. Tucker Disclosed by Himself In the Principality of Monaco at the Age of 74, by Benjamin Tucker

-The Philosophy of Paine, by Thomas Edison, The Diary and Sundry Observations of Thomas Alva Edison, 7 Jun 1925
+The Philosophy of Paine, by Thomas Alva Edison, The Diary and Sundry Observations of Thomas Alva Edison, 7 Jun 1925

 Edison laments the lack of interest in Paine's writings, outlines his life, discusses the main writings and encourages others to read him